 Recognizing these patterns is the first step, but it’s not easy.
 Many women minimize what they’ve been through because they love their partner or because their partner convinced them it’s somehow their fault.
 You may struggle to name mental abuse when there are no visible wounds.
 But neither of those things means you deserve to be treated this way.

-At Therapy for Women in Philadelphia, we have therapists who specialize in domestic abuse and understand the complex emotions that come with these experiences.
+At Therapy for Women in Philadelphia, we have therapists who specialize in trauma and abuse and understand the complex emotions that come with these experiences.
 You don’t have to have all the answers or be ready to leave.
 Sometimes you just need someone who will listen without judgment and help you sort through what you’re feeling.

 Leave a Reply